 What Medicare covers

 Medicare beneficiaries may be wondering if Medicare will cover coronavirus.
-Here’s what we currently know about what it will cover:
+Here’s what we currently know about what Medicare covers:

-- Medicare covers the lab tests for coronavirus.
+- Lab tests for coronavirus.
 You pay no out-of-pocket costs when your doctor or other health care provider orders it.

-- Medicare covers all necessary hospitalizations.
+- All necessary hospitalizations.
 This includes if you're diagnosed with coronavirus and might otherwise have been discharged from the hospital after an inpatient stay, but you need to say in the hospital under quarantine.

 - If you have a Medicare Advantage (MA) plan, you have access to these same benefits.
 Medicare allows these plans to waive cost sharing for coronavirus lab tests.
 Many MA plans also offer telehealth benefits.
 Check with your plan about costs and coverages.